solsoftware/capsula/CONTRIBUTING.md

 ## Source

-All modules are located in src folder.
+All modules are located in `src` folder.
 To create new modules, make sure you put them there.

 ## Files

 This project's files are placed into the following folders:

-- config: configuration (for contributors)
+- `config` - configuration (for contributors)
-- dist: minified files
+- `dist` - minified files
-- doc: documentation
+- `doc` - documentation
-- draw.io: source files for images used in documentation
+- `draw.io` - source files for images used in documentation
-- jasmine: tests
+- `jasmine` - tests
-- src: source code
+- `src` - source code
-- static: static files that JSDoc uses to generate documentation
+- `static` - static files that JSDoc uses to generate documentation
-- sandbox: web project example (for getting started quickly and easily)
+- `sandbox` - web project example (for getting started quickly and easily)

 ## Tests